Tuesday

 December 31, 1914

 I've read that, on Christmas last, soldiers left their entrenched positions and met on the open battlefield, exchanging badges, even singing.
-I, however, abide in my cinema-trench, the images passing on the screen--and "Silent Night" is in my mouth, as well--but unsung: To forget the War, I fear I have also forgotten Christmas.
-"Motion pictures" suddenly seems a mocking term, as I remain unmoved--the meanings of that word sounding like accusations.
-Despite all my excited ramblings in this diary, to my dismay I have discovered a principle function of the cinema: as stupefacient.
+I, however, abide in my cinema-trench, the images passing on the screen—and "Silent Night" is in my mouth, as well, but unsung: To forget the War, I fear I have also forgotten Christmas.
+"Motion pictures" suddenly seems a mocking term, as I remain unmoved—the meanings of that word sounding like accusations.
+Despite all my excited ramblings in this diary, to my dismay I've discovered a principle function of the cinema: as stupefacient.

 Editor's note: The Archduke Franz Ferdinand in Sarajevo, 1914